m-loay/OOP_Concepts/Tut1_pointers and refParamters/README.md

-# Tut1_pointers and refParamters
+# Tut1_pointers and ref Varaiables

  Object Oriented Programming

-In this Tutorial to understand the difference between the pointer and the reference.Also it shows bad usage of reference.
+In this Tutorial you will understand the difference between pointer and  reference.
+Also it shows bad usage of reference.

-1. mkdir Debug
-2. cd Debug
-3. cmake .. -G "MinGW Makefiles" (Windows OS) or cmake ..
-(Linuex OS)
-4. make

 ## Other Important Dependencies
 * cmake >= 3.5